 A few noteworthy examples of successful state/regional networks that are already in existence include the Historically Black Colleges & University Library Alliance (HBCU LA), the Alabama Digital Preservation Network (ADPNet), the Indiana Digital Preservation Network (InDiPres), and the Texas Digital Library.

-Building on these network exemplars and using Michigan as a testbed and starting point, this one-year planning grant (December 2018-November 2019) will produce a set of unique community-building resources to plan the state’s own future network and guide the launch of new networks at other state/regional levels.
+Building on these network exemplars and using Michigan as a testbed and starting point, this one-year planning grant (December 2018-November 2019) produced a set of unique community-building resources to plan the state’s own future network and guide the launch of new networks at other state/regional levels.
 The Stepping Stones Collaboration Toolkit is the culmination of this work.

-For national impact these project products will be developed as generalized, adaptable, yet comprehensive resources for addressing all of the unique opportunities and challenges that other states/regions might face in establishing and streamlining their own networks.
+For national impact the Collaboration Toolkit has been developed as generalized, adaptable, yet comprehensive resource for addressing all of the unique opportunities and challenges that other states/regions might face in establishing and streamlining their own networks.

-The project will achieve impact at both state/regional and national levels through rigorous evaluation by our state/regional partners and through strategically leveraging review and feedback from national-level communities like the National Digital Stewardship Alliance (NDSA) and the Digital Library Federation (DLF).
+The project and this resource continue to achieve impact beyond the life of the project through rigorous evaluation by our state/regional partners and through strategically leveraging ongoing feedback from national-level communities like the National Digital Stewardship Alliance (NDSA) and the Digital Library Federation (DLF).

-See our Project Research page for details on how we will accomplish the ambitious goals of the project.
+See our Project Research page for details on how the ambitious goals of this project are being achieved.